Anthem of the Seas deck plans

-- New entertainment option on the Anthem ship is the “Escape the Rubicon” – an interactive gaming room part of the Fuel Teen lounge on deck 15.
-The participants are locked in the room and must work together to solve puzzles, find hidden clues and eventually to find the key and escape the room.
+Newest entertainment option on Anthem OTS is the “Escape the Rubicon” - an interactive gaming room (aka Escape Room) part of the Fuel Teen lounge on deck 15.
+The participants are locked in the room and must work together to solve puzzles, find hidden clues and eventually find the key and escape the room.
 The game’s capacity is 6-12 players.
-The experience is between 60 to 90 min.
+The team-building experience lasts between 60-90 min.

 Anthem of the Seas deck plans are property of Royal Caribbean.
 All deck layouts are for informational purposes only and CruiseMapper is not responsible for their accuracy.